Joan of Paris: Plot

 Later, Father Antoine obtains the name of a contact, a schoolteacher (May Robson) who agrees to a secret meeting with Joan, where she promises to arrange for a seaplane to land at night on the Seine River to pick up Paul and the fliers.
 However, Paul is subsequently arrested by the Gestapo for not carrying identification papers.
 But his interrogator, Herr Funk (Laird Cregar), apologizes for the inconvenience and releases him.
 Funk actually wishes to lull Paul into leading his agents to the other fliers.
 But that night, Paul discovers he is being followed.

-Unable to shake the Gestapo agent who tails him, he contacts Joan.
-He asks her to deliver a map of the rendezvous point to his comrades, still hidden in Father Antoine's cathedral.
-Later, Paul finally eliminates his Gestapo tracker.
-But soon after, Joan is confronted by Funk in her flat.
-He offers her a devil's bargain: Paul's life, if she will lead him to the hiding place of the others.
+Unable to shake his Gestapo tail, he enlists Joan to deliver a map of the rendezvous point to his comrades, still hidden in the cathedral.
+Later, Paul eliminates his Gestapo tracker.
+But soon after, Joan is confronted by Herr Funk in her flat.
+He offers her a devil's bargain: Paul's life, if she will expose the others' hiding place..
 She agrees.
-Once in the cathedral, however, she double-crosses Funk and his soldiers, leading them on a wild goose chase through the Paris sewers.
-Thus, Paul and the fliers are allowed enough time to make their escape.
-In the film's final scene, Joan bravely faces a German firing squad.
+Once in the cathedral, however, she double-crosses Funk and his soldiers, leading them on a chase through Paris's sewers.
+Thus, Paul and the fliers are given time to make their escape.
+Later, Joan bravely faces a German firing squad, giving Father Antoine a message for Paul, that she wanted to live for him.
+“You will live,” he tells her, “in the heart of France, when she is risen again.”